segmentio/segment-docs/src/connections/destinations/catalog/actions-algolia-insights/index.md

 If you're not familiar with the Segment spec, take a look to understand what the [Track method](/docs/connections/spec/track/) does.

-Algolia supports the following events from Segment's [Ecommerce Spec](/docs/connections/spec/ecommerce/v2/).
+Algolia supports the following Segment events out of the box:

 <table>
   <tr>